 HMRC investigations of job perks

-Business owners should be aware that HM Revenue & Customs often focus investigations on the number of businesses that might be underpaying their employees’ payroll tax and National Insurance.
+Business owners should be aware that HMRC investigations often focus on the number of businesses that might be underpaying their employees’ payroll tax and National Insurance.

 At the most extreme end of the spectrum, payroll tax evasion can include an employer keeping all of their employees’ PAYE tax and National Insurance with the intention of disappearing with the money.
 But more commonly HMRC will be looking for something like a member of staff being given job perks, such as gym membership or a company car, without paying tax on that perk.